 I get the derivative of the inside times the derivative of the out.
-So the outside function is a square root, so that's to the 1/2 power.
-So I get 1/2 times the thing inside to the minus 1/2 power.
-So it's over 2, times the square root of x squared plus y squared plus z squared.
+So the outside function is a square root, so that's to the one halfth power.
+So I get 1/2 times the thing inside to the minus one halfth power.
+So it's over 2 times the square root of x squared plus y squared plus z squared.
 And then I need to multiply by the derivative of the inside, which is times 2x.
 OK.
-So, and then the 2's cancel, and that's x over square root of x squared plus z squared.
+So, and then the 2's cancel, and that's x over square root of x squared plus y squared plus z squared.